 Located in the Florida panhandle, minutes from the Alabama Border, emerald waters and some of the world's whitest beaches, Pensacola is unique in that it shares a warm and friendly attitude, with a growing economy to enhance the area and improve the overall quality of life through a strong military backbone, original history and true southern charm.

 Pensacola is home to numerous attractions, both scenic and celebrated.
 Located on the Gulf Coast of Florida, UWF is minutes from the emerald waters and white sand of some of the world's best beaches.
 Convenient to both I-10 and I-65, the university's main campus in Pensacola is only 3 hours from Tallahassee, less than 4 hours to New Orleans, 4 Â½ hours to Birmingham and about 5 hours to Atlanta.

-Pensacola waters provide a wealth of opportunities for activities on the water including swimming, surfing, kayaking, canoeing, fishing and diving.
+Pensacola's waters provide a wealth of opportunities for activities on the water including swimming, surfing, kayaking, canoeing, fishing and diving.
 The white sands and warm, emerald waters along the Gulf of Mexico attract thousands of local and vacationing visitors to the beach from spring break to well past Labor Day.
-One of the area’s prized attractions is the U.S. Oriskany, sunk 24 miles offshore to create a 130-foot-deep artificial reef for sport divers, Fort Pickens and several Spanish American War batteries.
+The area boasts various prized attractions, such as the U.S. Oriskany, sunk 24 miles offshore to create a 130-foot-deep artificial reef for sport divers, Fort Pickens and several Spanish American War batteries.

-Pensacola is known as the "Cradle of Naval Aviation," and today's modern navy is represented by Pensacola’s world famous flight demonstration team, the Blue Angels.
-The Blues perform two shows annually in Pensacola, at the beach in July and aboard Pensacola Naval Air Station in November.
+Pensacola is known as the "Cradle of Naval Aviation."
 American air and space history is also on display aboard Pensacola NAS at the National Museum of Naval Aviation.
 One of the most visited attractions in Florida, the museum features more than 140 restored military aircraft.